 Towing Services

 If someone really needed to tow something, they would already have a truck of their own, right?
 Not necessarily.
-Consider that there might be a cottage owner out there who needs to transport a newly purchased boat, or someone might buy a rural property and want to bring in a trailer to set up permanently as a vacation hideaway.
+Consider the cottage owner who buys a boat and needs to get it to the lake, or the new rural property owner someone who needs to set up a camper as a vacation hideaway.
 Directing some advertising toward clients seeking out towing services could reap rewards.

-If you’re reading this then there’s a good chance you live in Canada, which means that if you’re willing to spend some money up front to install extra equipment and winter tires on your truck then you can convert it into a snow plow each winter.
-This could not only save you some big bucks through doing your own snow plowing, but you could also make some money doing it for others.
-There’s a ton of potential here from residential clients to small business, as long as you can tolerate long stints at strange hours with little notice through the colder months.
+If you’re reading this, there’s a good chance you live in Canada.
+If you’re willing to spend some money up front to install equipment and winter tires on your truck, convert it into a snowplow each winter.
+This could save you some big bucks through clearing your own driveway, and you can also earn extra income doing it for others.
+There’s a ton of potential here from homeowners to small business, as long as you can tolerate being on call for long stints at odd hours through the colder months.

 Food Delivery

-The fact that your vehicle happens to be a pickup truck doesn’t mean it can’t be used for more traditional mobile income sources such as food delivery.
-This can include anything from the old-fashioned method of signing on with a single pizza chain to the newer business models like Uber Eats or Skip the Dishes.
-It’s not unusual for drivers who choose the app method to use more than one at a time to maximize their revenue.
+Your pickup truck may be very capable, but you can still use it for more traditional mobile income sources such as food delivery.
+This can include anything from the old-fashioned single pizza chain to newer business models like Uber Eats, DoorDash, or Skip the Dishes.
+It’s not unusual for delivery drivers who choose the app method to use more than one at a time to maximize their revenue.

 Ride-hailing